-Students receive a wide variety of clinical experiences provided by our two main campuses, as well as, three regional clinical campuses located in Savannah/Brunswick, Rome/Dalton and Albany.
-In addition, there are more than 200 clinical training sites across the State of Georgia.
-These diverse and expansive opportunities ensure that our students are exceptionally prepared to meet the challenges of an ever-changing healthcare environment.
-No matter your chosen field of medicine, the Medical College of Georgia will have you ready for practice.
+In addition to an innovative pre-clinical medical foundation, MCG students will receive a wide variety of clinical experiences provided by our three main campuses and our three regional clinical campuses located in Savannah/Brunswick, Rome/Dalton and Albany.
+To supplement these experiences, there are more than 300 clinical training sites across the State of Georgia.
+These diverse and expansive opportunities ensure our students are exceptionally prepared to meet the challenges of an ever-changing healthcare environment.
+Our students are engaged within our classes, local communities, state societies and beyond.
+Additionally, students receive a vast array of support services to ensure individual student success.
+Regardless of your main campus selection or your chosen field of medicine, the Medical College of Georgia will have you practice ready and ensure your overall success as evidenced by our consistently outstanding annual class match rate performance, which culminated with the Class of 2023 match rate of 99%!

-Each year, our mission is to seat the best possible class of future physicians to meet the growing healthcare needs of every man, woman, and child in Georgia and beyond.
-We conduct a holistic review of each candidate and seek students who are academically strong, compassionate, demonstrate intellectual curiosity, are willing to serve an underserved population and uphold the highest ethical and moral standards.
-We expect each and every graduate to serve as a leader in healthcare and an ambassador for the University and the nearly 9,000 living alumni.
+Each year, MCG receives thousands applications from qualified and exceptional students.
+The mission of the admissions committee is to seat the best possible class of future physicians who fit the mission of MCG and who will meet the growing healthcare needs of our diverse state and beyond.
+We conduct a holistic review of each candidate and seek students who are not only academically strong, but who demonstrate compassion, resilience, empathy, intellectual curiosity, leadership and a true desire to serve and uphold the highest ethical and moral standards of the medical profession.
+We strive for equity in our admissions process.
+Our admissions committee does not conduct interviews and all interviewers are blinded to the applicant's file and all other interview assessments.
+We expect each and every graduate to serve as a leader in healthcare profession and be an ambassador for both MCG and the approximately 9,000 living alumni.